-4 PLAN FUNDING
+5.0 PLAN FUNDING

-Funds needed for implementing this Plan will be requested on an annual basis through the Annual Implementation Reports (AIR) provided for approval to the Secretary and FERC.
-It is expected that the amount of funds annually allocated for wetland and riparian habitat projects will vary according to opportunities and activities.
-Habitat replacement activities under this Plan will be funded through the Coeur d'Alene Reservation Trust Resources Restoration Fund (CDR Fund).
+Avista and the Tribe collaboratively develop the annual budgets for implementing this condition for Interiors' approval.
+The budgets are included in the Annual Implementation Reports (AIR) described in Section 12.0.
+The amount of funds allocated for wetland and riparian habitat projects vary on an annual basis according to opportunities and activities.
+All activities under this Plan are funded through the Coeur d'Alene Reservation Trust Resources Restoration Fund (CDR Fund) in accordance with Appendix D, Section 2.D of the License.

-In accordance with the conditions of the License, Avista established the CDR Fund with an initial deposit of 10 million dollars.
-The CDR Fund functions as an investment account held by Avista.
-Monies within this fund will be utilized by Avista and the Tribe for the acquisition and management of properties and projects implemented through this Plan.
-According to the License condition, acquisition of any land outside the Project boundary and funding for initial restoration projects thereon shall be a one-time obligation using the CDR Fund, as stated in Appendix D of the License.
+In accordance with the conditions of the License, Avista established the CDR fund to be utilized by Avista and the Tribe for the acquisition and management of properties and projects implemented through this Plan.
+According to the License condition, acquisition of any land outside the Project boundary and funding for initial restoration projects thereon shall be a one-time obligation using the CDR Fund.
 If advantageous for a project, other funding sources may also be pursued by Avista and the Tribe.
 A list of potential funding sources is included in Appendix A.

-5 LAND IDENTIFICATION AND ACQUISITION
+6.0 LAND IDENTIFICATION AND ACQUISITION